Performance of universal machine learning potentials in global optimization of inorganic crystal structures: Evolutionary optimization

-Finally, it is instructive to compare the uMLPs against our system-specific Behler-Parrinello NN potentials fitted in previous studies for two M-Sn binaries~\cite{ak47,ak51}, with the reported total RMSE and the current ranking RMSEs of 10.2~meV/atom and 10.1~meV/atom for Li-Sn, and 9.6~meV/atom and 14.9~meV/atom for Pd-Sn, respectively.
-Nearly all uMLPs fare better, highlighting the benefit of training larger architectures with more flexible descriptors on more extensive datasets across the periodic table, which captures transferable stability trends across both structures and chemistries.
+Finally, it is instructive to compare the uMLPs against our system-specific Behler-Parrinello NN potentials fitted in previous studies for two M-Sn binaries~\cite{ak47,ak51}, with the reported total RMSE and the current ranking RMSEs of 10.2~meV/atom and 9.2~meV/atom for Li-Sn, and 9.6~meV/atom and 14.9~meV/atom for Pd-Sn, respectively. \RR{Based on the stated 45\% rate of matching the DFT global minima in our study of Li-Sn alloys~\cite{ak47}, our fitted model would have a fairly modest estimated MRR score between 0.45 and 0.73.} Nearly all uMLPs fare better, highlighting the benefit of training larger architectures with more flexible descriptors on more extensive datasets across the periodic table \RR{to capture} transferable stability trends across both structures and chemistries.